A Place for Mom

 • Are they easily distracted?

-• Their primary care physician.
+• Primary care physician.
 Ask their doctor whether your parent’s health is good enough for them to drive safely.
 If the doctor says they shouldn’t be on the road, this may be a justified reason to take the keys away.

-• A driving rehabilitation expert.
+• Driving rehabilitation expert.
 An expert can also assess senior cognition, hearing, and motor skills, and they can even make an on-road assessment.
 To find a driving rehabilitation expert, visit the American Occupational Therapy’s searchable database for certified driving specialists.

 Additional considerations for senior driving safety